ompl/ompl/doc/markdown/benchmark.md

     rrtconnect.range=200

 Moreover, the problem settings can be changed between different planner instances.
-Below, some of the problem settings are changed for the second instance of \c kpiece.
+Below, some of the problem settings are changed for the second instance of `kpiece`.

     kpiece=
     kpiece=